23 Best Jobs for Lazy People—and How to Get One

 Journalist & travel blogger

-What are the easiest high paying jobs for lazy people?
-That's a nuanced question — one that largely depends on how you define lazy.
+What are the best jobs for lazy people?
+That's a nuanced question—one that largely depends on how you define lazy.
+If you're truly a lazy person, our advice to you to find a job—especially one that pays well—would be to stop being lazy.

-But if you're dubbed lazy because, say, you're a late riser, want to work entirely from home, prefer to make your own hours or lean more on the inactive side of the spectrum, don't sweat it — there are jobs out there for you.
-There are tons of opportunities out there for every type of worker, as long as you’re “unlazy” and motivated enough to find them and get the job done.
+Laziness doesn't lead to success.
+To find a job, and keep one, you’ll need to be motivated, dedicated and willing to put in some work.
+But if you're dubbed lazy because, say, you're a late riser, want to work entirely from home, prefer to make your own hours or lean more on the inactive side of the spectrum, don't sweat it—there are jobs out there for you.

 1. Survey Taker

 There are tons of online sites looking to hire people to take surveys for money.
-For example, Swagbucks gives out giftcards for answering surveys and taking polls online.
-It's because the companies, brands and organizations that work with Swagbucks from around the globe are always seeking the opinions of consumers like you to help shape their products and services in the development and marketing stages.
-Swagbucks has, so far, paid over $600,000,000 in rewards to members around the world.
+For example, Swagbucks gives out gift cards for answering surveys and taking polls online.
+Companies, brands, and organizations that work with Swagbucks are seeking the opinions of consumers to help shape their products and services in the development and marketing stages.

+Swagbucks has paid over $600,000,000 in rewards to members around the world so far.
 All you have to do is spend a few minutes on your computer, even from the couch.
 There’s also added benefits for survey takers with specific professional expertise, whether you’re an engineer or a marketer.
 These surveys are more likely to offer more money for your time in trade for your unique expertise.

 2. Online Shopper

 Some people don't have time to shop in stores.
 Others don't even have time to shop online.
-That's why they want to hire people like you, who want to sit around and online shop all day.
+That's why they want to hire people like you, who could sit around and online shop all day.
 Of course, you'll need to be on your game looking for the best deals around the internet, but you're essentially getting paid to do what you might already do from bed on lazy nights.

 3. Line Stand-In

 If you don't mind waiting in long lines, there are people in this world who will pay you to do it for them.
 They may need you to go pick up tickets for them, as they don't have time since they're at work all day, themselves.
-Or, perhaps, a new in-demand product has come out or there's a popular concert coming up, and the line for tickets it hours long.
-Someone is probably willing to pay you to wait in the line for them.
-And that's all you have to do — wait in line.

 4. Rideshare Driver